franz-agency/matomo-dbip-updater/README.md

 5. Activate the plugin

 ## Configuration
+1. Go to Administration > System > Geolocation.
+The DB-IP Updater settings will be displayed in a section on this page if the UserCountry plugin is active.
-1. Go to Administration > Plugins > DbipUpdater
+2. Alternatively, go to Administration > Plugins > DbipUpdater for a direct settings page.
-2. Enter the URL to your DB-IP JSON endpoint
+3. Enter the URL to your DB-IP JSON endpoint
    - Default format: `https://db-ip.com/account/YOUR_ACCOUNT_ID/db/ip-to-location/`
    - Make sure to replace `YOUR_ACCOUNT_ID` with your actual DB-IP account ID